ISicily/dts-rebuild-action/README.md

 It will also create a file called `dts/error.json` if there were any errors during a run.

-To use this action, make a folder called '.github' in the root of your github project (your project that has an 'insccriptions' folder containing TEI inscriptions).
+To use this action, make a folder called '.github' in the root of your github project (your project that has an 'inscriptions' folder containing TEI inscriptions).
 Then make another folder inside of that called 'workflows'.
 Then add a file inside that folder called updateCollection.yaml and add this to the file:

 ```
 name: update DTS collection file